valorad/smart-eatout/server-node/readme.md

 # smart-eatout node server
-Part of the server in the project Smart Eat-out
+The back-end of project Smart Eat-out.
+A project for the course Programming on Cloud.